 Project Management Risk

-Risk management activities seek to assess what factors and events stand in the way of future project success and to find ways to mitigate them.
+Risk management activities seek to assess what factors and events stand in the way of future project success and to find ways to

 A simple way to avoid confusing project management uncertainty vs risk is to recognize that risk primarily deals with future events that can be foreseen and their probabilities calculated while uncertainty deals with the present.